Advanced Funding SMP (Statutory Maternity Pay)

 4. Send Employer Payment Summary (EPS) and Full Payment Submission (FPS) if you reclaim advance payments.

-Keep in mind that you must apply for statutory funding before a minimum of four weeks when the payment is due.
+Keep in mind that you must apply for statutory funding a minimum of four weeks before the payment is due.
 Otherwise, if you apply before this specified time, HMRC will reject the application.

 SMP Payments